At the OHSU Knight Cancer Institute, our experts provide advanced, compassionate care for patients with kidney cancer. We offer you:

 Who gets kidney cancer?

-- Age: Most patients are 65 or older when diagnosed.
-Kidney cancer rarely affects people younger than 45.
+- Age: Three in four patients are 55 or older when diagnosed.
+Fewer than one in 10 cases are diagnosed in people younger than 45.

 - Gender: Men are about twice as likely to get kidney cancer.

-- Race and ethnicity: Kidney cancer is more common among African-Americans, Native Americans and Native Alaskans.
+- Race and ethnicity: Kidney cancer is less common in Asians and Pacific Islanders but affects others roughly equally.

 - Lifestyle: Smoking and obesity increase risk.